kolergy/agent_bean/README.md

 If you intent to use the openAI models you have to rename the template.env file as follows:
 `cp template.env .env`

-Then edit this .env file to insert your openAI API key
+Then edit this .env file to insert your openAI API key Once edited you need to set the environement with:

+`sourrce .env`

+To test the code you can run the interface:

+`python agent_bean_interface.py`